HappyFunCorp/web-accessibility/README.md

 Captions and transcripts for audio and video content: This makes audio and video content accessible to people with hearing disabilities:

-- Videos should have cc and a transcript
+- Videos should have closed captions and a transcript
 - If videos have a play/pause toggle button the aria-label should be updated and describe the video being played/paused

 **Keyboard accessibility**: This ensures that people who cannot use a mouse can still navigate and use web content.